Well its been a fun month! Hope my essay answers helped a few people out. Congrats to the winner. Now to finish my work before a sunny weekend!

 I live with my girlfriend (a semi-professional climber) and we will be getting a new dog to stay with us and come outdoors when we do.

 When not outdoors I have been known to spend many a good evening playing computer games.
 I haven’t bought a new game in years but I reckon I could still beat anyone at a game of C&C Red Alert 2!

-I'm a doctor and a scientist.
+My Work: I'm a doctor and a scientist.
 I get to help patients with lung cancer and work on my own research to make lung cancer treatment better.

 OK so I said I’m a doctor and that is true!
 But specifically I’m a pathologist – so I’m not who you would see at a GP or even if you came into hospital.

 It doesn’t mean I work on the TV series CSI either! (although I have some friends who do something similar).

 In fact my work as a pathology doctor involves taking lungs that have come from patients with cancer and using the information from them to guide other doctors, surgeons, cancer specialists and the patients to the best treatment options.

 My own research focuses on a new style of drug used in cancer.

 Simply put – these new drugs use the immune system to fight cancer.
 Normally the immune system fights infections like bacteria or viruses – but clever drugs gets them to fight cancer instead.

 These drugs can work well but they aren’t perfect – so my research looks at ways we can make these better!